Make-School-Courses/CS-2.1-Trees-Sorting/ReadMe.md

 -   No more than two unexcused absences ("no-call-no-shows")
 -   No more than four excused absences (communicated in advance)
 -   Make up all classwork from all absences
--   Complete the required coding challenges (rubric for all coding challenges here).
+-   Complete the required coding challenges (rubrics provided on assignment pages).
 You will need to pass with an average score of 2 or higher
     - Iterative Sort
     - Recursive Sort
     - Integer Sort